ericbinek/html-game-loop-template/README.md

 - Change the grid size and cell size by updating the `gridRows`, `gridColumns`, and `cellSize` constants.
 - Add your game logic in the `update` function.
 - Draw your game state in the `render` function.
+- Integrate LocalStorage persistence by utilizing the provided `saveGameState` and `loadGameState` functions.
 - Add your CSS styles within the style tag in the head section of `index.html`.
-- Utilize the Start and Stop buttons to control the game loop.
+- Utilize the Start, Stop, Save Game, and Load Game buttons to control the game loop and game state persistence.
-- Use the Increase FPS and Decrease FPS buttons to dynamically adjust the game's frame rate.

 ## FPS Management